valeskini/bazzite-nognome/README.md

 In the terminal:

-`sudo bootc switch ghcr.io/valeskini/bazzite-nvidia-nognome:latest`
+`sudo bootc switch ghcr.io/valeskini/bazzite-nognome:latest`

 This will queue the image for the next reboot, and you should reboot right away after the command finishes.

-To go back to the official vanilla bazzite-nvidia image:
+To go back to the official vanilla bazzite image:

-`sudo bootc switch ghcr.io/ublue-os/bazzite-nvidia:stable`
+`sudo bootc switch ghcr.io/ublue-os/bazzite:stable`

 Then reboot after the command finishes.
 You can also use `bazzite-rollback-helper` or `brh` to switch back.